jmvanel/semantic_forms/scala/forms_play/README.md

 ## Change the log settings

 `semantic_forms` uses Log4J 2 for logging.
 By default it prints very little.
-If you want to apply your log settings:
+If you want to apply your log settings, copy one the configuration files in conf/ (or use one as is):
 ```shell
 cp conf/log4j2.debug.properties myconf.properties
 vi myconf.properties